spava002/AI-Companion-Project/README.md

 ## AI Companion — Overview

 **Disclaimer for Prospective Employers**
-The core source code for this project is private.
+The source code for this project is private.
 If you would like a guided walkthrough or a live demonstration of the system, please contact me directly and I’ll be happy to showcase the implementation, discuss design choices, and answer questions in detail.

 ---